witny23/csci_441_meteor_challenges/campaign/README.md

-git scss Challenge: Complete - vid 23a - 25a
+git scss Challenge: Start - vids 26a & 27a

 GOALS